One of the most common things I hear from founders is:

 First, LinkedIn.

-One afternoon, I was scrolling through my LinkedIn feed and almost missed a subtle module that asked:
+One afternoon, I was scrolling through my LinkedIn feed and almost missed a subtle module that said:

 The content on my feed is valuable